spiraleyeld/MLB_Clawer/README.md

-This is crawler for GameLog of MLB
+This is crawler for Gamelog of MLB